dougburks/ohmydebn-docs/docs/screen-magnifier.md

 ## Enabling Screen Magnifier

-If you need to zoom in on part of your screen, you can do so by enabling the magnifier via [OhMyDebn Menu](applications.md/#ohmydebn-menu).
+If you need to zoom in on part of your screen, you can do so by enabling the magnifier via the [OhMyDebn menu](ohmydebn-menu.md).

 ## Using Screen Magnifier